Java Full Stack Developer Course

 Introduction to Web Development module not only gives you an idea of what learning at The XCEED is like, but also prepares you for the program to come.
 This module is required for all students, and content from this course will be discussed throughout bootcamp.

 Git is a source control system that enables collaboration and version control on projects that multiple developers are working on.
 The Git course teaches you the basics of Git, so you have an easy, safe way to keep track of your work.
+Getting the Java Full Stack Developer Course teaches you theintricacies of handling the GIT system!

 An important tool for any developer interested in coding for the web, HTML is a markup language used to create webpages.
 The HTML course teaches you the basics of HTML and webpage design.
+HTML is one of the core concepts of the Java Full Stack Developer Course and you learn to use it like the back of your hand.

 CSS, or Cascading Style Sheets, works in tandem with HTML to give developers a tool for creating webpages that are visually pleasing and intuitive for the end user.
 The CSS course teaches you how to use CSS in conjunction with HTML.